amrhajjouz/molhamworkshop/readme.md

 # Installation

- - set your `APP_URL` and DB configuraton in `.env` file
+- Set your `APP_URL` and DB configuraton in `.env` file
  - Type this in terminal for DB Migrating and Seeding:

 	   php artisan migrate
 	   php artisan db:seed

- - give read and write permession to the your web server for storage, cache directories:
+ - Give read and write permession to the your web server for storage, cache directories:

 	   sudo chgrp -R www-data storage bootstrap/cache
 	   sudo chmod -R ug+rwx storage bootstrap/cache

- - login to admin account via: `APP_URL/login` with the following info:
+ - Login to admin account via: `APP_URL/login` with the following info:

 	   email: admin@admin.com
 	   password: 12345678